 If your gums bleed when you brush or floss your teeth, you may have gingivitis.
 Gingivitis, or gum inflammation, is a precursor to periodontitis, also known as gum disease.
 This early stage of gum disease can be reversed with professional dental care.
 However, if left untreated, gingivitis may lead to gum recession or tooth loss.
 Drs.
 Bruce and Richard Corbin treat bleeding gums in Bayside, NY.
-At Corbin Dental, our best dentist near you are dedicated to providing preventative care to stop dental problems from worsening.
+At Corbin Dental, our experienced dentists are dedicated to providing preventative care to stop dental problems from worsening.
 Dr. Bruce and Richard Corbin take the unique experience of each patient into account to create a personalized treatment.

 Signs of Gum Disease